droundy/recipes-site/index.md

 - 1/4 cup ice water

 Mix flour and salt.
 Beat oil and cold water to thicken.
 Mix everything together, and press into glass pie pan.
+A double recipe gives a nice thick crust!

+## Quiche

+- 4 eggs

+- 1/3 cup grated parmesan cheese

+- 1 cup milk

+- 1/2 cup grated cheddar cheese

+- 2 cups (maybe) frozen spinach

+Thaw the spinach and let it drip dry in the colander.
+Bake the crust for 8 or so minutes.
+Mix together eggs, milk and parmesan cheese.
+Put the spinach into the pan, then the cheddar cheese, then the egg mixture.

 ## Tortillas